jfrehn/jennifer-frehn-ps239T-final-project/README.md

 ## Description

 For this project, I examined social media data.
 My main interest was in producing descriptive analysis of the differences in users' responses to tweets by male and female U.S. senators.
-First I used Twitter's API to collect tweets that were sent as replies to 6 senators (3 female and 3 male).
+First I used Twitter's API to collect tweets that were sent as **replies** to tweets written by 6 senators (3 female and 3 male).
 I then preprocessed these tweets and conducted text analysis on them.
 First, I looked at simple frequencies as well as word associations between groups.
 Next, I conducted structural topic modeling and examined topic quality, topic proportions, topic correlation, and the effect of a covariate on a topic.
-I also created visualizations of the topics with word clouds and simple topic images.
+I  created visualizations of these results, as well images of word clouds and topic keywords.

 ## Dependencies